Fish and Fishing the Choctawhatchee River

 Aquatic snails have fared well in the Choctawhatchee River drainage.
 Twenty-one species have been reported or are suspected to occur there.
 None are believed to have been eliminated.
 One of the species, Graphite elimia, occurs only in the Choctawhatchee drainage.
 Two additional species, slackwater elimia and stately elimia, are limited to this and adjacent rivers.
 Reasons that no species have disappeared from this river are the same as those for mussels, the maintenance of a natural river channel and good water quality.

-For more information on the Choctawhatchee River, contact Mr. Ken Weathers of the District IV Fisheries Office at 1-334-347-9467.
-Another useful site is Rivers of Alabama.
+For more information on the Choctawhatchee River, please contact the District IV Fisheries Office.

 Gangloff, M. M, and P. W. Hartfield.
 2009.
 Seven populations of the southern kidneyshell (Ptychobranchus jonesi) discovered in the Choctawhatchee River Basin, Alabama.
 Southeastern Naturalist 8(2):245-254.